zakjan/cert-chain-resolver/README.md

 ## TODO

-- switch to output DER format
+- a switch to output DER format
-- switch to output intermediate chain only, without input certificate
+- a switch to output intermediate chain only, without input certificate

 ## Other implementations